EDUCBA

 #8 – VLOOKUP

-VLOOKUP function is used in various situations such as comparing data with one column and validating whether the data is present in the current column.
-Retrieving the data of dependent column by comparing the data of the current column with the column which dependent column depends on, for this below is the example for one’s reference.
+People use the VLOOKUP function in various situations, such as comparing data with one column and validating whether the data is present in the current column.
+Retrieving the data of the dependent column by comparing the data of the current column with the column on which the dependent column depends; for this, below is an example of one’s preference.

 vlookup function 4